-- RCW 69.51A.100 Qualifying patient's designation of a specific designated provider-Provider's service as designated provider- Termination-Department may adopt rules.
-(1) A qualifying patient may revoke his or her designation of a specific designated provider and designate a different designated provider at any time.
-A revocation of designation must be in writing, signed and dated, and provided to the designated provider and, if applicable, the medical marijuana authorization database administrator.
-The protections of this chapter cease to apply to a person who has served as a designated provider to a qualifying patient seventy-two hours after receipt of that patient's revocation of his or her designation. - (2) A person may stop serving as a designated provider to a given qualifying patient at any time by revoking that designation in writing, signed and dated, and provided to the qualifying patient and, if applicable, the medical marijuana authorization database administrator.
-However, that person may not begin serving as a designated provider to a different qualifying patient until fifteen days have elapsed from the date the last qualifying patient designated him or her to serve as a [designated] provider. - (3) The department may adopt rules to implement this section, including a procedure to remove the name of the designated provider from the medical marijuana authorization database upon receipt of a revocation under this section.
-[2015 c 70 § 34; 2011 c 181 § 404.]
+69.51A.100 Qualifying patient's designation of provider-Provider's service as designated provider-Termination.
+(1) A qualifying patient may revoke his or her designation of a specific provider and designate a different provider at any time.
+A revocation of designation must be in writing, signed and dated.
+The protections of this chapter cease to apply to a person who has served as a designated provider to a qualifying patient seventy-two hours after receipt of that patient's revocation of his or her designation.

+(2) A person may stop serving as a designated provider to a given qualifying patient at any time.
+However, that person may not begin serving as a designated provider to a different qualifying patient until fifteen days have elapsed from the date the last qualifying patient designated him or her to serve as a provider.
+[2011 c 181 § 404.]
+69.51A.110 Suitability for organ transplant.
+A qualifying patient's medical use of cannabis as authorized by a health care professional may not be a sole disqualifying factor in determining the patient's suitability for an organ transplant, unless it is shown that this use poses a significant risk of rejection or organ failure.
+This section does not preclude a health care professional from requiring that a patient abstain from the medical use of cannabis, for a period of time determined by the health care professional, while waiting for a transplant organ or before the patient undergoes an organ transplant.
+[2011 c 181 § 408.]